t3hnar/scala-bcrypt/README.md

     scala>  val salt = generateSalt
     salt: String = $2a$10$8K1p/a0dL1LXMIgoEDFrwO

-    scala>  "password".bcrypt(salt)
+    scala>  "password".boundedBcrypt(salt)
     res3: Try[String] = Success($2a$10$8K1p/a0dL1LXMIgoEDFrwOfMQbLgtnOoKsWc.6U6H0llP3puzeeEu)
 ```

 ### Unsafe APIs
 The Unsafe APIs will result in Exceptions being thrown when executing operations as certain bcrypt operations can fail
-due to providing incorrect salt versions or number of rounds (eg. > 30 rounds).
+due to providing incorrect salt versions or number of rounds (eg. > 30 rounds or password longer than 71 bytes).
 These Unsafe APIs are present for
-backwards compatibility reasons and should be avoided if possible
+backwards compatibility reasons and should be avoided if possible.

 #### Encrypt password